Cozy Peach Kitchen

 Ingredients

-Ingredients to make sourdough stuffing with name labels.
+Ingredients to make stuffing with name labels.

 • Salt & pepper for flavor.
 I recommend using freshly ground black pepper.
+Diamond Crystal kosher salt is my go-to salt.

 Sourdough stuffing is made just like traditional stuffing.